realpython/python-guide/docs/scenarios/web.rst

 Flask
 -----

-`Flask <http://flask.pocoo.org/>`_ is a "microframework" for Python.
+`Flask <http://flask.pocoo.org/>`_ is a "microframework" for Python, and is an excellent choice for building smaller applications, APIs, and web services.

+Building an app with Flask is a lot like writing standard Python modules, except some functions have routes attached to them.
+It's really beautiful.

 Rather than aiming to provide everything you could possibly need, Flask implements the most commonly-used core components of a web application framework, like URL routing, request and response objects, and templates.

-As a user of Flask, it is therefore up to you to choose and integrate other components you may need, such as database access or form generation and validation.
-For many popular modules, `Extensions <http://flask.pocoo.org/extensions/>`_ may already exist to suit your needs.
+If you use Flask, it is up to you to choose other components for your application, if any.
+For example, database access or form generation and validation are not built-in functions of Flask.

-**Support** for flask can best be found in its mailing list.
-Just shoot an email to flask@librelist.com and reply to the confirmation email.
+This is great, because many web applications don't need those features.
+For those that do, there are many
+ `Extensions <http://flask.pocoo.org/extensions/>`_ available that may suit your needs.
+Or, you can easily use any library you want yourself!

 Web.py
 ------
 `Web.py <http://webpy.org/>`_ is a web framework for Python that is as simple as it is powerful.
 You won't find wizards or boilerplate websites in Web.py and will have to build from scratch.
 Web.py provides no administration utility.
 Web.py is the brainchild of Aaron Swartz, who developed it while working on Reddit.com.